jthlim/the_silver_searcher/README.md

 For regular expressions, you can expect 2-5x in many cases, with some results over 100x

-Note that this code will currently compile, *but will not link* due to dependence on libJavelinPattern which I am currently in the process of trying to release.
+Note that this code *cannot be built* yet due to dependence on libJavelinPattern which I am currently in the process of trying to release.

 A prebuilt OSX binary included so that the performance claims can be tested. (called jag)